Generic filters

 OUTPATIENT CLINICAL DIRECTOR

-Kati Calletto (she/her) is a Licensed Profesional Counselor and Certified Sex Offender Treatment Provider.
+Kati Calletto (she/her) is a Licensed Professional Counselor and Certified Sex Offender Treatment Provider.
 She attended the University of Rochester in NY state, graduating in 2010 with a Masters in Community Mental Health Counseling.
-She moved to Virginia in 2011 and began working at The Up Center in the Community Based Services Department, eventually becoming the Program Manager there.
+She moved to Virginia in 2011 and began working at The Up Center in the Community Based Services Department.
 She began seeing clients part time in the Outpatient Department in 2014 and transitioned to the Outpatient Clinical Director position in 2021.
+She is registered with the VA Board of Counseling to provide clinical supervision to Residents working towards licensure and truly enjoys training future therapists in trauma informed practices.
 Kati utilizes a person-centered, cognitive behavioral approach to therapy, and is currently working towards certification in EMDR Therapy and Trauma Focused- CBT.
-She enjoys working with children, teens, adults, and families and specializes in PTSD, Depression, Anxiety, working with youth with sexualized behavioral concerns, and is an LGBTQIA+ Affirming Therapist.
-When not at work, you can find Kati spending time at home with her cats, crocheting, crafting, and drinking coffee, or outside enjoying the sunshine at the beach.
+She enjoys working with children, teens, adults, and families and specializes in PTSD, Gender Identity, Depression, Anxiety, working with youth with sexualized behavioral concerns, and is an LGBTQIA+ Affirming Therapist.
+She sees clients in person in the Ghent Office and via telehealth on a limited basis.

 Richelle Burney, LCSW, CSAC, SOTP Trainee